Task Force on Emerging Performance Areas

 - Attend our summer meetings.
 They occur each summer or other time of year in conjunction with another AASHTO meeting at a time and place determined by the Task Force leadership.

 - Assist with or lead one of the Task Force activities.

 To get involved, please get in touch with either of the Task Force co-chairs at the e-mails or phone numbers shown below:

-Task Force on Emerging Performance Areas meet on the first Wednesday every month, between 2:00 pm and 3:00 pm.
+The Task Force on Emerging Performance Areas meets on the first Wednesday of every month, from 2:00 pm to 3:00 pm.

 Upcoming Subcommittee Events